briandoconnor/my-sandbox/20180329_spark_emr_example/README.md

 biomaterial specimen ID for example.

 The output can be split if you have generated a large number of k-mers.
+Look for the `part-000x` files in the `top_kmers.tsv` directory in S3.

 *With this test data and a 4 node cluster the run of the program should take about 3 minutes.*

 ```